gd4Ark/element/examples/docs/en-US/avatar.md

 :::

-### Abbreviated name
+### Custom Text Formatter

 When using text as a placeholder, the last two characters are displayed by default, and hover displayed the full text.

-You can also customize how to abbreviate it via the textFormatter method.
+You can also customize how to abbreviate it via the `textFormatter` method.

 :::demo